CourtA96/PiAnalysis/README.md

 ## Tests

-The tests check that chud() is calculating pi accurately by comparing the result of chud() to that of Julia's pi then check piAccurate() by comparing the difference to the result of piAccurate().
+The tests check that chud(prcsn) is calculating pi accurately by comparing the result of chud(prcsn) to that of Julia's pi then check piAccurate(prcsn) by comparing the difference to the result of piAccurate(prcsn).
 If the tests pass, either they're both right or they're both wrong, and most likely they're both right.

-The tests also check that the first 10 digits of numDig() are correct and then check that the results of numDig() and digCompare() don't vary outside statistical probability
+The tests also check that the first 10 digits of numDig(a,b,prcsn) are correct and then check that the results of numDig(a,b,prcsn) and digCompare(a,b,c,d,prcsn) don't vary outside statistical probability

 The digits of pi are randomly distributed, so the count for each digit shouldn't vary outside (+/-)sqrt(N) of 1/10th of N where N is the length of the interval.
-By the same reasoning, the result for each digit in digCompare() should be within (+/-)sqrt(2) * sqrt(N) since errors add in quadrature.
+By the same reasoning, the result for each digit in digCompare(a,b,c,d,prcsn) should be within (+/-)sqrt(2) * sqrt(N) since errors add in quadrature.

 ## Author